microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 1. **Open** Azure Synapse in a new tab using the following link: <https://web.azuresynapse.net/>
 2. Log in with your Azure credentials.
-3. **Select** the ‘Subscription’ and Synapse ‘Workspace name’ that got created in [Task 3](#task-3-deploy-the-arm-template).
-The Synapse ‘Workspace name’ will start with ‘manufacturingdemo’.
+3. **Select** the 'Subscription’ and Synapse 'Workspace name’ that got created in [Task 3](#task-3-deploy-the-arm-template).
+The Synapse 'Workspace name’ will start with 'manufacturingdemo’.

  	![Selecting workspace.](media/select-workspace0.png)